Using appearance to manage and integrate dark mode.

 }

-.
+Do not pass resolvedTheme from next-themes to appearance.
 Instead, rely just on the class switching.
-This is important so that next-themes
+This is important so that next-themes can prevent the appearance flash during initial render.

 Any library that supports class switching is compatible, you'll just need to ensure that the appended class names match those used by Radix Themes: